-Way back in the 80′s a group of Caribbean athletes defied the odds and competed in the 1988 Calgary Winter Olympics in the bobsleigh.
+The Jamaicans have a bit of an affinity to winter sports.
+Way back in the 1980s a group of Caribbean athletes defied the odds and competed in the 1988 Calgary Winter Olympics in the bobsleigh.
 Finishing 29th overall, they have continued to grow and compete in the winter Olympics.

 It was gorgeous looking over the Caribbean Sea as we floated over the tropical rain forest in silence.
 Run by Rainforest Adventures, there is more to do than just bobsled on Mystic Mountain.
-You can also zip line, grab some lunch and take a dip in the pool complete with a water slide!
+You can also zip line, grab some lunch, and take a dip in the pool complete with a water slide!

 When you reach the top, there is a wonderful museum paying homage to Jamaica’s famous celebrities.
 Besides Bob Marley, there are a lot of famous Jamaicans, most notably their athletes.

 Canada and Jamaica have a few ties in the world of international sports and I absolutely loved reading about all of their accomplishments.
 Canadian Olympic Gold Medalists Donavon Bailey and Ben Johnson were both born in Jamaica.
-(Ben was stripped of his medal for doping, but it was later confirmed that Carl Lewis doped as well They never took Lewis’ medal away and all Lewis had to say about finally having the cover up revealed 18 years later was “Who Cares”)
+(Ben was stripped of his medal for doping, but it was later confirmed that Carl Lewis doped as well They never took Lewis’ medal away and all Lewis had to say about finally having the cover-up revealed 18 years later was “Who Cares”)

 We perused the museum reading about the many Jamaican athletes ruling the track scene including current star Usain Bolt whom Lewis has accused of taking drugs.
 Wow, Carl Lewis is always so quick to point the finger, maybe he should take a look at himself.
 Did I mention I have had a severe dislike for Carl Lewis since 1988?

-We all got into our sleds that were surprisingly easy to maneuver.
-All we had to worry about was using the break to slow down, but we were told the best way to go was to leave it full throttle and only brake at the end when we reached the red sign telling us to slow down.
+We got into our sleds that were surprisingly easy to maneuver.
+All we had to worry about was using the brake to slow down, but we were told the best way to go was to leave it full throttle and only brake at the end when we reached the red sign telling us to slow down.

 “It’s better that way.”
 We were told.
 We happily complied.
 If we’re told to go fast, we’ll go fast!